-Let’s be frank, the world of international expansion is pretty confusing, and can leave even the savviest of entrepreneurs scratching their heads.
+Let’s be frank, the world of international expansion is pretty confusing, and can leave even the savviest of entrepreneurs scratching their heads when it comes to Overseas Entities.
 Between navigating foreign tax laws, regulations, and the logistics of setting up shop abroad, it’s no surprise that countless small business owners find themselves overwhelmed and stumped.
 But that’s where we come in.

 International business expansion, on paper, sounds great.
 But, it’s filled with foreign market idiosyncrasies and stacks of paperwork as far as the eye can see.
 To put it simply, growing your business beyond your home turf is a mighty task that can make even the most seasoned entrepreneur feel like they’ve been thrown in at the deep end.
 You’re not just battling with language barriers and cultural differences, but you’re also wrestling with getting your business legally up and running overseas.